SFP Module: What's It and and How to Choose It?

 Choose SFP Copper or Fiber Module?

 SFP module comes in various types on the basis of different classification standards.
-It works with copper or fiber optics.
+It works with copper Ethernet cables or fiber optical cables.

 On the fiber optics side, there are single mode SFP module and multimode SFP module, which allows users to select the appropriate transceiver according to the required optical range for the network.
-The most common optical transceivers are the 850nm wavelength for a maximum of 550 meters with multimode fiber optics and the 1310nm wavelength for a maximum of 20km with single mode fiber optics.
-Copper-based SFP modules primarily are 1000BASE-T and 1000BASE-TX SFP modules used in gigabit Ethernet networking within 100 meters.
+Operation wavelength ranges from 850nm to 1550nm.
+Commonly, 850nm SFP can reach up to 550 meters with multimode fiber optics, and the 1550nm SFP supports up to a maximum of 160km via single mode fiber cables.
+On the other hand, copper SFP modules primarily are 1000BASE-T SFP and 1000BASE-TX SFP modules, which are excellent used in gigabit Ethernet networking within 100 meters.

 Choose SFP or Advanced SFP+?